Skeletonxf/star-ruler-2-mod-ce/README.md

 Just because you have a 300 labor planet shouldn't mean you can build an outpost halfway across the galaxy in less than a second.
 Now the penalty scales exponentially with the number of hops rather than linearly, so will always outscale the labor production you can produce as the game goes on.
 This is also much more realistic and encourages researching Gates or having multiple labor centres.
 ### Massively nerfed ship stat bonuses from research
 I found in many games of unmodded Star Ruler my ships were either orders of magnitude stronger than my opponent's or orders of magnitude weaker.
 Nerfing stat bonuses makes ships much closer in strength even if one empire is ahead in terms of eco/research.
 To get more powerful ships you actually have to have the economy to field larger ships rather than just stacking multipliers that turn ks of combat strength into Ms of combat strength for free.
 I have only done a few full playthroughs yet so balance is very far from final.
+### Rebalanced Carpet Bombs
+Carpet Bombs can now be directly countered by making certain buildings or orbitals which reduce the effectiveness, but more importantly it is not possible to abuse edge cases in the subsystem variable code to make extremely cheap ships that can delevel tier 2+ planets in seconds.
 ### Ability to unlock all types of FTL and FTL income orbital from the research grid
 For balancing this is a costly research path to go down and provides few other benefits.
 Each unlock also starts a vote to give the technology to all empires.
 This makes getting extra FTL technology a tradeoff as you might not keep it exclusive to just you, and then your research points have been wasted on something your opponents got for free.
 #### Supplementary new FTL